cakephp/docs/en/appendices/2-2-migration-guide.rst

 =============

 ``app/Config/bootstrap.php`` changed to add configuration related to Dispatcher filters.
-If your application rely on assets from themes an plugins being dispatched, or if your are using the ful page caching feature you need to copy the relevant configuration to your bootstrap file.
+If your application rely on assets in themes or plugins being dispatched, or if your are using the full page caching feature you need to copy the relevant configuration to your bootstrap file.
 Basically you only need to add the following lines::